Big Shug: Biography

-Big Shug released his most recent studio album "Triple OGzus" in March 2015.
+Big Shug released his sixth studio album "Triple OGzus" in March 2015.
 Shug's upcoming project is entitled "The Living Room Project" according to his Instagram page.
 As of January 2019, there is no word on the release date of the album.
 In January 2019, Big Shug announced his new album will be entitled “The Diamond Report” while “The Living Room Project” has been rumored to have been shelved or pushed off but Shug has not confirmed this.

 A promotional single entitled "Still Big" for Shug's new album coming out later that month was released on October 7.
 On October 25, 2019, Big Shug released his seventh studio album "The Diamond Report".
 On the same day, Shug released the first single from the album "EMF" which was produced by long time friend of Guy, DJ Premier.
 The following week, Big Shug was featured on Gang Starr's newest album "One of the Best Yet" on two tracks, "One of the Best Yet (Big Shug Interlude)" and "Take Flight (Militia, Pt.
 4)".

 Big Shug's music is known to frequently be featured on DJ Premier's radio show on Sirius XM.

-Personal life

-In 2012 and 2014, Big Shug led his Braintree Youth Basketball team to two championships.
-In 2013, he was defeated in the semi-final which led him to saying "Damn, these kids sign up to hoop, but they can't hoop.
-They damn bad."
-This caused an uproar from parents of players in the Braintree Youth Basketball organization.
-The BYB committee later handed him a two-game suspension which was appealed.
-After a local court session, the suspension was overturned due to Shug's right to the first amendment.
-This led to Shug being "pissed off".
-This made him go into the 2013-14 season on fire.
-He coached his team led by his son, Trumayne "The Big Dawg" Guy to a second championship in three years.
-Due to his tremendous season, Shug was awarded "BYB Coach of the Year".
-In his winning speech, he said "What I said last year was totally disrespectful to all players trying to get better at basketball, a game I love.
-I'm not apologizing fam' because it was my freedom of speech to say that but I'm happy that I was able to win this year and help make a group of good basketball players great."
+In late 2024 Big Shug announced that his eighth album would be titled "Undefeated" and fully produced by DJ Premier.
+The album is currently slated for an early 2025 release.